b-pardi/pyQCM/README.md

 - instructions on adding more files to format

 optimizations/refactoring:
+- only rerun calculations if changes in ui made
 - remove unnecessary prints
 - check data dir for existing file conversion
 - make sauerbrey and avg df work for multiple ranges